Aids B24.x2

 This section has been translated automatically.

-Major AIDS-defining opportunistic infections and tumors.
+Important AIDS-defining opportunistic infections and tumors

-Pathogen / Cause
+Pathogen / cause

 Opportunistic infection or tumor